 Effects of Substance Abuse on Children in a Family Structure

 While substance abuse has the largest impact on nuclear family extended family members are also affected by guilt, anger, fear, concern, embarrassment, and other emotions.
-In some cases, a substance addicted person may cut ties with extended family altogether, especially if they are prone to using manipulation to fund their habit.
-Because extended family rarely have the same strong ties with family members as nuclear family, the guilt reflex is not typically enough to sustain a relationship while a substance addicted person is abusing that relationship.
+In some cases, a substance-addicted person may cut ties with extended family all together.
+This is especially true if they are prone to using manipulation to fund their habit.
+Because extended family rarely have the same strong ties with family members as a nuclear family, the guilt reflex is not typically enough to sustain a relationship while a substance-addicted person is abusing that relationship.
 As a result, people who abuse substances often find themselves isolated, forcing them to spend time with others who use, which both supports and reinforces their addictive behavior.

 - Show a tendency to compromise their own values to avoid anger

-Multiple 12-Step and non-12-step groups exist to help codependent persons including CoDependents Anonymous (CoDA), Adult Children of Alcoholics, Families Anonymous, Co-Anon, Al-Anon, and Alateen.
+Multiple 12-Step and non-12-step groups exist to help codependent persons.
+These programs include CoDependents Anonymous (CoDA), Adult Children of Alcoholics, Families Anonymous, Co-Anon, Al-Anon, and Alateen.

 Emotional Relationship Changes to the Family Structure

 Most family structures show a series of similar emotional and homeostasis changes.
 These are present depending on the family member with the substance abuse problem, and the family relationship and structure before the substance abuse.
 These problems may be visible at different levels depending on the social standing of the family.
 The extent to which they present a healthy face to friends and extended family.

 The family communicates negatively, taking anger, and displeasure out on other family members.
 Here, criticism, complaints, and crisis are the only form of communication and we often ignore positive behavior.
 This behavior often reinforces substance abuse by reinforcing stress and anxiety – but is a symptom of substance abuse.